 - Women.
 Suit, blazer or jacket, dress pants or skirt, dresses, blouse or shirt, sweater.
 (A jacket should be worn with sleeveless attire.)

 Before arriving for orientation

 - Complete a national background study.
-The background study must be completed online within 48 hours from the time you receive an email about the background study from Mayo School of Graduate Medical Education, unless you do not have a Social Security number or U.S. address.
+The background study must be completed online within 48 hours from the time you receive an email about it from Mayo School of Graduate Medical Education, unless you do not have a Social Security number or U.S. address.
 This information will be included with your MedHub onboarding.

 - Obtain life-support certifications.
 Both Advanced Cardiovascular Life Support (ACLS) and Basic Life Support (BLS) certifications are required before you begin your training program.
 We strongly encourage you to obtain both before orientation.
-If you are already certified, certification must be good until December 2013.
-Email signed copies of your current verification card to firstname.lastname@example.org.
-Read more.
+If you are already certified, certification must be valid until December 2015.
+Email signed copies of your current verification card to email@example.com.

 - Request your preferred name for your Mayo Clinic ID badge.
 Send an email to firstname.lastname@example.org with your name as you would like it to appear on your ID badge.
 For example, your legal name could be Christopher Smith, M.D., but you might want Chris Smith, M.D., on your badge.